curityio/dynamic-user-routing/README.md

 - Verify from logs that you are being routed to the correct Curity instance

 OAuth tools shows that Authorization codes and Access Tokens are Heart Tokens.\
-These are confidential JWTs that allow middleware such as gateways to read the zone claim.
+These are confidential JWTs that allow gateways to route based on the zone claim.

 ## View User Data

-View user data for a region via commands such as these:
+View user data for the EU or US region with the following type of command:

 - export USERDATA_EU_CONTAINER_ID=$(docker container ls | grep data_eu | awk '{print $1}')
 - docker exec -it $USERDATA_EU_CONTAINER_ID bash